nekitkas/lookinlabs-test-task/README.md

 Add validation for the request body in the endpoints.
 The validation should be done in model layer.

+**6. Solve code problems**

+Solve the following problems:
+- golang modules are not working, find and fix it
+- problemSolver causes memory leak, find the issue and fix it

+Hint: [htop](https://hisham.hm/htop/) can be used to monitor the memory leak.
+Hint: Data slice length is the key to solve the problem.

 ## Task 2 (Cloud Operations - advanced)

 **1. Write a Dockerfile for the application**